It supplies motor and sensory innervation to the upper limb.

 The ulnar nerve innervates the muscles in the anterior compartment of the forearm and the hand.

 In the anterior forearm, the muscular branch of the ulnar nerve supplies two muscles:

-The remaining muscles in the anterior forearm are innervated by the median nerve.
+The median nerve innervates the remaining muscles in the anterior forearm.

-Most of the muscles of the intrinsic hand are innervated by the deep branch of the ulnar nerve.
+Most of the intrinsic hand muscles are innervated by the deep branch of the ulnar nerve.

-The hypothenary muscles (a group of muscles associated with the little finger) are innervated by the ulnar nerve.
-It also innervates other muscles in the hand:
+The ulnar nerve innervates the hypothenar muscles (a group of muscles associated with the little finger).
+It also innervates other muscles in hand: